-The School System's student count increased slightly in fiscal year 2023, following three years of moderate increases.
-In the spring of 2023, total enrollment was 23,036 students.
-In the spring of 2022 and 2021, student enrollment was 22,669 and 22,316, respectively.
+The School System's student count decreased slightly in fiscal year 2024, following three years of moderate increases.
+In the spring of 2024, total enrollment was 22,970 students.
+In the spring of 2023 and 2022, student enrollment was 23,036 and 22,669, respectively.
 Recent enrollment was in line with School System projections, made in collaboration with local officials and consultants, of a modest rise in student enrollment following previous years of flat student enrollment.
 Flat growth was the result of lower local birth rates, lower rates of net county in-migration, and new home growth at higher price-points (less likely to be purchased by young families).
-Education Planners, LLC, (the "Firm"), a demographic consulting firm worked with local planning and officials and state and national demographic studies to provide the School System with enrollment projections.
-The Firm noted a rebound in live birth rates in the County and an increase in housing permits, and projected trends of moderately higher family growth and a return of residential inmigration.
+Education Planners, LLC, a demographic consulting firm, worked with local planning and officials and state and national demographic studies to provide the School System with enrollment projections.
+The firm noted a rebound in live birth rates in the County and an increase in housing permits, and projected trends of moderately higher family growth and a return of residential in-migration.
 In response to the COVID pandemic, the School System was awarded approximately \$3.2 million in Elementary and Secondary School Emergency Relief Funds ("ESSER") - Coronavirus Aid, Relief, and Economic Security ("CARES") I funding in the fiscal year 2020 to assist with reduced funding from local and state sources.
 In the fiscal year 2021, the School System was awarded \$16.9 million in various ESSER - CARES II funds.
-For the fiscal year 2022, the School System was awarded approximately \$30.6 million in ESSER III - American Rescue Plan Act ("ARPA") funds.
-The grant period for the ESSER Funds range from March 2020 to September 2024.
+For the fiscal year 2022, the School System was awarded approximately \$30.6 million in ESSER III - American Rescue Plan ("ARP") funds.
+The grant period for the ESSER Funds ranges from March 2020 to September 2024.

-According to the Georgia Department of Labor, the Three Rivers Region experienced unemployment rates of 3.2% in March 2023, 2.6% in April 2023, 3.4% in May 2023, and 3.5% in June 2023.
+According to the Georgia Department of Labor, the Three Rivers Region experienced unemployment rates of 3.1% in March 2024, 2.7% in April 2024, 3.3% in May 2024, and 3.9% in June 2024.
 The Three Rivers Region includes Butts, Carroll, Coweta, Heard, Lamar, Meriwether, Pike, Spalding, Troup, and Upson counties.
-In Coweta County, the unemployment rate for March, April, May, and June 2023 was 2.9%, 2.5%, 3.2%, and 3.2%, respectively, according to the Economic Research Federal Reserve Bank of St. Louis (https://fred.stlouisfed.org/series/GACOWE7URN).
-The Georgia Department of Labor reports the labor force in Coweta County equal to 79,840 in October 2023 compared to 77,911 in October 2022 (per revised information from the Georgia Department of Labor).
-Current data shows the unemployment rate in Coweta County as of October 2023 to be 3.3%, which is lower than the Three Rivers Region rate of 3.5% and the State of Georgia's rate of 3.5% (not seasonally adjusted).
+In Coweta County, the unemployment rate for March, April, May, and June 2024 was 2.9%, 2.5%, 3.1%, and 3.6% according to the Economic Research Federal Reserve Bank of St. Louis (https://fred.stlouisfed.org/series/GACOWE7URN).
+The Georgia Department of Labor reports the labor force in Coweta equal to 79,996 in September 2024 (preliminary data) compared to 79,840 in October 2023 (per revised information from the Georgia Department of Labor).
+Current data shows the unemployment rate in Coweta County as of September 2024 to be 3.0%, which is lower than the Three Rivers Region rate of 3.4% and the State of Georgia's rate of 3.4% (not seasonally adjusted).